-For the very first time, the South Korean government is considering phasing out bear farming.
+For the very first time the South Korean government is considering a phase out of bear farming.

-As a WSPA supporter, you have the unique opportunity to help end this cruel practice.
-With our member society, Green Korea United (GKU), WSPA is participating in discussions with the South Korean government about permanently ending this cruelty.
-Please help us convince them to phase out bear farming and end the lifetime of suffering endured by these bears.
+As a WSPA supporter, YOU have a unique opportunity.
+With our member society, Green Korea United (GKU), we are talking to the South Korean Government about a way forward to end this cruel industry.
+Please help us rally them to phase out bear farming and stop further bears enduring a lifetime of suffering.

-Right now more than 1,400 bears suffer on bear farms in South Korea.
-These bears are confined to cramped, barren cages until the age of 10, when they are then slaughtered for their bile, which is then used in Traditional Asian Medicine.
+Right now over 1,400 bears suffer on bear farms in South Korea.
+These bears are reared in cramped, barren cages until the age of ten, when they are slaughtered for their bile.
 This industry is still legal under South Korean law.

 Bear farming is cruel.
-The captive conditions greatly restrict the bears’ movements and have a terrible impact on their wellbeing.
-WSPA has witnessed bears rocking and pacing in their small cages, and seen the severe wounds, sores and stress caused by confining them.
+The captive conditions greatly restrict the bears’ movement and have a terrible impact on their wellbeing.
+WSPA have witnessed bears rocking and pacing in their small cages, and seen the severe wounds, sores and stress the caged conditions cause them.

-The South Korean government is willing to find a way to end this suffering.
-Government officials have been in discussions with WSPA and GKU about ending bear farming.
+The current Korean government is willing to find a way to end this suffering.
+The Korean Ministry of the Environment has been in discussions with WSPA and GKU about how to end bear farming.
 This September, a bill to phase out bear farming will be proposed to the Korean parliament for the government to deliberate.

 If the problem persists, please email:firstname.lastname@example.org